k0nserv/hugotunius.se/_posts/2017-12-01-exploring-simd-in-rust.md

   My experience exploring the use of SIMD instructions in Rust to speed up Vector dot products for Raytracing.
 ---

+**Update:** [Cameron Hart](https://twitter.com/bitshifternz) did some further [research](https://twitter.com/bitshifternz/status/937803758657929217) on my methodologies in this post and what he found was quite interesting.
+In my benchmarks I forgot to account for the role of, the now removed, black box in the rust `test` crate.
+The purpose of the black box is to trick the optimizer into not optiziming the benchmarks.
+This is exactly what happened unfortunately.
+Based on this I went back and re-did the SIMD implementation in my raytracer fully.
+This resulted in a 60% increase in performance much more in line with what I expected initially.
+Much like my [f64 vs f32](https://hugotunius.se/2017/12/04/rust-f64-vs-f32.html) experiment showed the lesson is that micro benchmarks are dangerous and it is easy to be fooled by them.
+The original post is presented without modification below.
+I suggest reading Cameron's research to understand my mistakes.

 If you follow me on [Twitter](https://twitter.com/K0nserv) it is unlikely you have missed that I have been building a [Raytracer](http://github.com/k0nserv/rusttracer) in [Rust](https://www.rust-lang.org/en-US/).
 Unsatisfied with the performance I have been profiling it and considering ways to speed up rendering.
 Among the techniques I have been interested in are SIMD instructions.

 [SIMD](https://en.wikipedia.org/wiki/SIMD), Single Instruction, multiple data, are special CPU instructions in modern CPUs.
 They enable the processor to compute several values with a single cycle.
 On Intel platforms these instructions are called SSE for Streaming SMID Extensions.